eric-pierce/freshapi/README.md

 A FreshRSS / Google Reader API Plugin for Tiny-Tiny RSS

 ## Background
-Tiny-Tiny RSS is one of the most featureful and customizable self-hostable RSS Reader server implementations, but before the release of FreshAPI had two main API integrations:
+Tiny-Tiny RSS is one of the most featureful and customizable self-hostable RSS Reader server implementations, but historically has had limited compatibility with third party RSS readers, which were only available through:
 1. The official API
 2. The Fever API Plugin

 While many mobile applications support either of these protocols, many do not.
-FreshAPI's goal is to be the bridge between Tiny-Tiny RSS and these fantastic mobile applications, while offering more functionality than either.
+FreshAPI's goal is to be the bridge between Tiny-Tiny RSS and these fantastic mobile applications, while offering more functionality than either of the historically supported protocols.

 | Feature  | Fever API | Official API | FreshAPI |
 | :---: | :---: | :---: | :---: |